zbo14/diy-vpn/README.md

 Now you can find the client files at `/etc/openvpn/`.

 ### Start the VPN server
-We can run OpenVPN as a systemd service:
+We can run `diy-vpn` as a systemd service:

 ```
-$ sudo systemctl start openvpn
+$ sudo systemctl start diy-vpn
-$ sudo systemctl stop openvpn
+$ sudo systemctl stop diy-vpn
-$ sudo systemctl restart openvpn
+$ sudo systemctl restart diy-vpn
 ```

 ### Connect the client